MoonInTheRiver/DiffSinger/docs/README-SVS.md

 Click here for detailed instructions: [link](README-SVS-opencpop-e2e.md).

 ### FAQ
-Q: Why do I need F0 in Vocoders?
+Q1: Why do I need F0 in Vocoders?

-A: See vocoder parts in HiFiSinger, DiffSinger or SingGAN.
+A1: See vocoder parts in HiFiSinger, DiffSinger or SingGAN.
 This is a common practice now.

-Q: Why not run MIDI version SVS on PopCS dataset? or Why not release MIDI labels for PopCS dataset?
+Q2: Why not run MIDI version SVS on PopCS dataset? or Why not release MIDI labels for PopCS dataset?

-A: Our laboratory has no funds to label PopCS dataset.
-But there are funds for labeling other singing datasets, which is coming soon.
+A2: Our laboratory has no funds to label PopCS dataset.
+But there are funds for labeling other singing dataset, which is coming soon.

-Q: Why " 'HifiGAN' object has no attribute 'model' "?
+Q3: Why " 'HifiGAN' object has no attribute 'model' "?

-A: Please put the pretrained vocoders in your `checkpoints` dictionary.
+A3: Please put the pretrained vocoders in your `checkpoints` dictionary.

-Q: How to check whether I use GT information or predicted information during inference from packed test set?
+Q4: How to check whether I use GT information or predicted information during inference from packed test set?

-A: Please see codes [here](https://github.com/MoonInTheRiver/DiffSinger/blob/55e2f46068af6e69940a9f8f02d306c24a940cab/tasks/tts/fs2.py#L343).
+A4: Please see codes [here](https://github.com/MoonInTheRiver/DiffSinger/blob/55e2f46068af6e69940a9f8f02d306c24a940cab/tasks/tts/fs2.py#L343).

 ...